clementjuventin/daily_code_and_standard_algorithm/optimization/game_of_life/readme.md

 That's why I need to make a choice, either I decide to include extremely large state or I don't.

-After some thinking, I think we should include large state.
+After some thinking, I think we should include large states.
 In fact, there is no point of trying to optimize on small structures such as the one in my benchmark because it's already very fast.
-There structures are periodic and I can generate 100k+ iterations in a second which is totally useless.
+These structures are periodic and I can generate 100k+ iterations in a second which is totally useless.
 Something not useless is to generate 1k+ iterations on huge spaces.
 At the same time, I don't need a 2^512 x 2^512 game space.

 The goal now will be to find a "critical" value between the small and the extra large.
 It probably more rely on the human representation.
 And then, I will benchmark again my algorithm.

+For this, I need another way to represent the game state.

+At this point I decided to use a class instead of a simple function.
+So I don't need to adapt the function prototype each time I want to change the game state representation.

+Also, I will chose the size of the game space to be 2^16 x 2^16.